Generic part of Security Services in CACIB

 • not create it using easily accessible personal information such as telephone numbers or date of birth, ID numbers or a recognizable part of his name;

-• avoid using the same PIN (as applicable) for accessing other services (eg, for accessing other web sites or ATMs or phone banking PINs) or a Password or PIN which has previously been used for OPTIM.net Banking;
+• avoid using the same PIN (as applicable) for accessing other services (eg, for accessing other web sites or ATMs or phone banking PINs) or a Password or PIN which has previously been used for other “CACIB Banking Service”;

-To guarantee the best level of security, user accounts that have not logged in at all on OPTIM.net for a certain period of time may be blocked and/or deleted.
+To guarantee the best level of security, user accounts that have not logged in at all on a “Credit Agricole Banking Service” for a certain period of time may be blocked and/or deleted.

 Controls

-However, sharing of computers to access OPTIM.net Banking is not recommended and users should NOT use the OPTIM.net Banking Services in public places such as cyber cafes.
+Sharing of computers to access “Credit Agricole CIB Banking Service” is not recommended and users should NOT use the “Credit Agricole CIB Banking Service” in public places such as cyber cafes.

-Please do not use a computer or a device which cannot be trusted.
+Never use a computer or a device which cannot be trusted to connect to “Credit Agricole CIB Banking Services”.

-Once users have finished using the OPTIM.net Banking Services, they should log-off properly and promptly from OPTIM.net Banking to avoid leaving the computer online whilst they are not using the service.
+Once users have finished using any “Credit Agricole CIB Banking Service”, they should log-off properly and promptly to avoid leaving the computer online whilst they are not using the service.

-Physical tokens (Digipass) should be kept in a safe place, which cannot be accessed by parties other than the authorized holder.
+Physical tokens (Digipass) must be kept in a safe place, which cannot be accessed by parties other than the authorized holder.

 If the computer has internet access via cable modems, broadband connections or similar set-ups, the file and printer sharing should be removed.

-Please turn off the computer when it is not in use.
+Please turn off your computer when it is not in use.

 Clients are strongly advised: